 Accommodations are broken up into four main areas between the two bases:

 - Village North – Get the most bang for your buck at Village North, where you’ll find cheaper accommodations and a convenient shuttle bus for transportation to and from the mountain.
 Located caddy corner to Upper and Whistler Village, it’s an easy 10 minute walk to the center of town.
-Book a cozy room at the stylish Summit Lodge Boutique Hotel or stay at the Whistler Pinnacle Hotel for less than 200 Canadian dollars a night.
+Book a cozy room at the stylish Summit Lodge Boutique Hotel or stay at the Whistler Pinnacle Hotel.

 - Whistler Creekside – My spot for the week was at a friend’s place in Whistler Creekside.
 We were spoiled to stay in this ski-in, ski-out locale and if we were to return for a solo visit, it’d totally be worth staying here again.
 Just a five-minute drive to the main village, Creekside has the added bonus of its own marketplace, access to a gondola and my very favorite eatery, Dusty’s BBQ (more on that later).
-Check Airbnb to see what’s available in this neighborhood and save $40 on your first stay when you sign up at this link.
+Check Airbnb to see what’s available in this neighborhood.

 Where to Eat & Drink at Whistler Blackcomb

-When you aren’t inhaling a bowl of hot, delicious chili (I’ll take the bread bowl, please!) or fresh dumplings over steamed vegetables, or perhaps it’s a hearty cheeseburger at one of Whistler’s mountaintop lodges that hits the spot, you are sure to find plenty of options for food and drinks at the base.
 While the village certainly has the gourmet scene covered, there are also more down-to-earth options that give you that nostalgic, old school ski town feeling.
-I got a chance to sample a bit of both.
+I got a chance to sample a bit of both and here are my favorite spots to eat:

 Dusty’s Bar & BBQ